 The field stewards and committee work hard to reduce any waiting

 lists and keep our fields fully let and fully worked.
-In 2008 we
+We contact

 One way we have kept waiting lists short is by dividing plots in